 The middle school includes an east-facing outdoor courtyard for recreation and gathering, with the carefully preserved and reinstalled Native American murals and an Honor Circle celebrating the history of the site as well as the cultural significance of Licton Springs to Native Americans.

 Licton Springs K-8 School occupies one wing of the middle school building.
 With a separate entry and administration area, the three-story wing is oriented along an east-west axis to optimize passive solar orientation and bring daylight into the classrooms.
 Classrooms are configured around shared learning commons to provide space for small groups with staff supervision through interior window walls.
 The K-8 wing includes a library and a science lab.
 Outdoors, a play area provides recess space for the elementary age students.

 Licton Springs shares core facilities such as the performance commons, a computer lab, the gym and a school-based health center with the middle school.
 The performance commons is designed to accommodate presentations and performances, as well as serving as the K-8 lunchroom.
 Video projection, a sound system, and blackout shades accommodate presentations.

-Both school buildings will be constructed using precast concrete panels with fiber cement board walls, glazing and membrane roofing on the exterior enclosures supported by steel framing.
+Both school buildings were constructed using precast concrete panels with fiber cement board walls, glazing and membrane roofing on the exterior enclosures supported by steel framing.

-Energy efficiency will be achieved through optimum daylighting, thermally efficient fiberglass windows, LED lighting fixtures, and low maintenance mechanical and plumbing systems.
+Energy efficiency is achieved through optimum daylighting, thermally efficient fiberglass windows, LED lighting fixtures, and low maintenance mechanical and plumbing systems.

 Architect: Mahlum Architects, Inc.